-But you should be aware there are some downsides with FHA loans: The amount you can borrow is capped — and if you’re taking out an FHA loan to take advantage of the low down payment, you’ll have to buy mortgage insurance, which can make FHA loans more costly than some other types of mortgages.
+But you should be aware that there are some downsides to FHA loans.
+The amount you can borrow is capped — and if you’re taking out an FHA loan to take advantage of the low down payment, you’ll have to buy mortgage insurance, which can make FHA loans more costly than some other types of mortgages.

-Read on to learn what you need to know about FHA loans.
+Read on to learn more about FHA loans and how they work.